harrybooth/harrybooth.github.io/index.md

 ## About me

-I am a computational researcher at The Francis Crick Institute, working in the field of evolutionary development.
-I am a mathematician/computer scientist by training, and my research in evo-dev was really born out of my long held interests in complex system topics.
+I am a computational researcher at [The Francis Crick Institute](http://crick.ac.uk/), working in the field of evolutionary development. \\

+I am a mathematician/computer scientist by training - my research in evo-dev was really born out of my long held interests in complex system topics. \\

 I am always interested in seeking different abstractions of processes - the commonalities I find and the roads they take me down are responsible for an ever growing list of interests!

 ## Education / Work Experience